Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 \section{Kodaira dimension zero}

-As in the complex case, surfaces of Kodaira dimension zero fall into four classes.
-However, there is a new class of Enriques surfaces in characteristic $2$, as well as the new class of quasi-hyperelliptic surfaces in characteristic $2$ and $3$.
-In particular, there are no new classes in characteristic $p\geq5$.
+As in the complex case, surfaces in positive characteristic that are of Kodaira dimension zero fall into four classes.
+However, there are new subclasses of Enriques surfaces in characteristic $2$, and new subclasses of hyperelliptic surfaces, so-called {\em quasi-hyperelliptic surfaces}, in characteristic $2$ and $3$.
+In particular, there are no fundamentally new classes in characteristic $p\geq5$.

-We start with a result that follows from the explicit classification, especially of the (quasi-)hyperelliptic surfaces (discussed below):
+We start with a result that follows from the classification, especially from the explicit classification of (quasi-)hyperelliptic surfaces: